jexia/semaphore/cmd/maestro/README.md

 ### Docker images

-Official docker images are available on Github.
+Official docker images are available on Github and Docker hub.
 These images contain the Maestro CLI.

 ```sh
 $ docker pull jexiacom/maestro-cli